Pursuing A Healthier Planet

 - Present-day—Investing in more equipment to upgrade our fleet with the latest EPA engines and aerodynamics, purchasing two electric forklifts to replace two propane forklifts based on the successful testing of the equipment in 2021, and buying four electric yard tractors and two electric Class 6 straight trucks to replace diesel-burning equipment

-With nearly 250 campuses and service centers, we owe it to the environment to build and upgrade our facilities responsibly.
-We finished construction on our headquarters in Fort Smith, Arkansas, in 2017 and received LEED Silver certification from the U.S. Green Building Council in 2018.
+With over 250 campuses and service centers, we owe it to the environment to build and upgrade our facilities responsibly.
+We finished construction on our headquarters in Fort Smith, Arkansas, in 2017, focusing on adding environmentally friendly features.
 In December 2021, we completed renovations on our second campus in Fort Smith, upgrading the building with more efficient features.

 We also completed construction on a shared 100,000 square-foot building in Chicago, Illinois, for our MoLo employees, who will use 91,000 square feet of the building’s space.
 The building is LEED Gold certified and includes environmental features such as a green roof, smart lighting and energy-efficient HVAC units.